Riding Basics (M2 & M2L) – $470 + TAX

 Students practice riding slowly and smoothly by keeping the clutch in the friction zone.
 This exercise is crucial to being able to handle a motorcycle at slow speeds such as in a parking lot or rush hour traffic.

 The lessons progress step by step with students moving off from a stop, accelerating in first gear, executing circles and right and left-hand turns.
 The emphasis is always on good clutch control, looking where you want to go, smooth progressive braking and shoulder checks.
 Each lesson is discussed and demonstrated throughout the course.
 Questions from the students are always encouraged.

 As the first day progresses so do the students as they learn how to upshift and downshift, push steer, and very importantly, to look ahead and through the corners.
 By the end of the first day, they’ve come a long way from where they started.

 The morning of the second day is devoted to traffic awareness and defensive riding techniques.
 A great deal of attention is paid to potential emergency situations.
 Straight line braking, swerving around an object, swerve and stop and stopping in a curve are practiced for the first part of the day.
 In the afternoon, the M2 licensing test is discussed and demonstrated.
 The students are given practice time and coaching before the test is conducted.

-The M2 Course is currently offered at our Bowmanville, Central North York, Guelph, East North York, Oakville, Orillia, Ottawa, St. Catharines and Toronto locations on weekends.
+The M2 Course is currently offered at our Bowmanville, Guelph, North York, Oakville, Orillia, Ottawa, Scarborough, St. Catharines and Toronto locations on weekends.

 For those unable to take the M2 Course on weekends, we offer a Monday – Thursday Evening course in Oakville, and a Monday + Tuesday daytime course in Toronto.

-We offer the M2L course at our Central North York and Toronto locations.
+We offer the M2L course at our Scarborough and Toronto locations.